SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge-on-k8s.md

 ---
 #
-# This PV will be claimed by PVC named '???' for Dremio
+# This PV is needed for Dremio distributed storage
 #
 apiVersion: v1
 kind: PersistentVolume